Whys are more important than hows.

 Sure, if you play a game where you have to crush candies, then no, you won’t be very enriched by it–it’s not exactly opera.
 But think a little deeper.
 Games, just like books, have the inherent ability to transport us into a new world, and when the developer leads us with a loving hand, we can experience great things.
 Such enrichment can be as simple and blunt as looking at paintings in Civilization V: Brave New World or Assassin’s Creed II.

 It can be as subtle as an allusion to Thus Spoke Zarathustra in Fahrenheit.
 But I don’t just mean exposure to works of art in that manner.
 I mean that games themselves are works of art, and that they have many wonderful moments to offer us.
 Whether a game is purely gameplay-based and excites us with a “close call,” or is story-based and allows for a touching moment like the hug between Alyx and Gordon near the end of Half-Life 2, gaming has the power to give us experiences that no other medium can, because it allows us to live these moments ourselves by interactivity.
-The ending of The Walking Dead, Season 1 would not have been nearly as powerful had I not agonized over the decision myself.
+The ending of The Walking Dead, Season 1 could not have been nearly as powerful had I not agonized over the decision myself.
 But I did, and I bawled like a baby.
 Seriously, the tears were streaming down my face.
 There are even moments that don’t happen during the story, but as the gamer acting by himself.
 When I played Jak & Daxter as a child I would often go to Sentinel Beach at night and wait for morning, just so I could watch the sunrise.
 Seeing the Sun come up from behind the ocean was wonderfully relaxing.

 But beyond these personal experiences, there are still things games have to offer us that are present in other media, such as music, art assets, story, and so on.
 The happy image of Mario, the timeless music of Final Fantasy, the act of pondering the weighty themes of Metal Gear Solid, the satisfaction of solving a puzzle or beating a boss–these are treasures.
 I don’t mean to oversell it, of course.
 Games are games, and life offers many millions of other things, after all.
 But I’m speaking from the heart, and this is what I have to say.
 Games are not just toys or distractions.
-They, to me, are powerful works of art and are worthy of passion.
+They are powerful works of art and are worthy of passion.

 3. Other Reasons too Numerous to Mention